denoland/deno/Docs.md

 Accept: */*
 ```

-It's worth noting that like the `cat.ts` example, the `copy()` function does not
+It's worth noting that like the `cat.ts` example, the `copy()` function here
-make unnecessary in-memory copies.
-It receives a packet from the kernel and then
+also does not make unnecessary memory copies.
+It receives a packet from the
-sends back, without further complexity.
+kernel and sends back, without further complexity.

-### Example: Linking to third party code
+### Linking to third party code

-In the above examples, we saw that deno can execute scripts from URLs.
+In the above examples, we saw that Deno could execute scripts from URLs.
 Like
-webpages, deno can import libraries from URLs.
-This example uses a URL to import
+browser JavaScript, Deno can import libraries directly from URLs.
+This example
-a test runner library:
+uses a URL to import a test runner library:

 ```ts
 import { test, assertEqual } from "https://deno.land/x/testing/testing.ts";